Job Data · 8 min read

 Playwright headless (no stealth) ~45% Medium Detectable TLS fingerprint

-Playwright + stealth + residential proxies ~20% Medium — rate limit triggers Some fingerprint signals + velocity
+Playwright + stealth + residential proxies ~20% Medium — rate limit risk Residual fingerprint signals + velocity

 Selenium + undetected-chromedriver ~25% Medium Partial patches, velocity detection